 The minimum gear ratio you can use with a Shimano hub is 1.9:1.
 Therefore a 26″ 8-speed bike will have gears as low as 26-79″ and a 700c bike will go as low as 27-84″.
 A 26″ 11-speed bike will have gears as low as 26-105″ and a 700c bike will go as low as 27-111″.

 The minimum gear ratio you can use with a Rohloff hub is 2.5:1.
 Therefore on a 26″ Rohloff bike, you can get as low as 15-95″ and on a 700c bike you’ll get 19-102″.

 Pinion gearboxes have a huge range (636%), providing both lower and higher gears than a Rohloff hub.

 Part 3: Cycling in Remote Areas

-In the western world, it is becoming harder and harder to obtain high-quality spare parts for 7, 8 and 9-speed, however in the rest of the world you probably won’t find any 10 or 11 speed spare parts!
+In the western world, it is becoming harder and harder to obtain high-quality spare parts for 7, 8 and 9-speed, however, in the rest of the world – you might have a hard time accessing

-If you’re off on a big adventure through remote areas of the world, I recommend using a 9-speed drivetrain due to part availability.
+If you’re off on a big adventure through remote areas of the world, I recommend using a 9 or 10-speed drivetrains due to part availability.
 It is much more likely that you’ll find chains, cassettes, chain links and chainrings.